oasci/pitt-biosc1540-2024f/content/assessments/assignments/06/index.md

 ??? success "Solution"

-    -   Molecular dynamics (MD) simulations capture the time-resolved motion of atoms, providing insight into the dynamic behavior of proteins, while static structure determination methods, like X-ray crystallography, only offer a fixed snapshot.
+    -   Molecular dynamics (MD) simulations capture the time-resolved motion of atoms, providing insight into the dynamic behavior of proteins that are missing from X-ray crystallography
     -   MD simulations can sample multiple conformations, revealing protein flexibility and various functional states, whereas static methods depict a single, often energy-minimized structure without showing alternate conformations.

 ## Q03